oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 3. In the list of DB systems displayed, find the name of the DB System that you want to scale up the Storage for and click its highlighted name.

-    * For your lab, Click on the name of your assigned DB System named <DB System Name>-2
+    * For your lab, Click on the name of your assigned DB System named *[DB System Name]-2*

-4. On the DB Systems Details Page note that the Available Storage is 256GB
+4. On the DB Systems Details Page, note that the Available Storage is 256GB

 5. Click on the Scale Storage Up button